Météo France

 data coverage maps : distribution of available and used observations on the globe

-DFS : "Degree of Freedom Signal" which quantify the power of an observation type to modify assimilation system
+DFS : "Degree of Freedom Signal" which quantify the power of different observation types to modify assimilation system

-satellite observations : quality of geostationary and polar orbiting wind data (SATOB), geostationnary and polar orbiting brightness temperature data (ATOVS AMSU-A, HIRS and AMSU-B channels, AIRS, IASI, SSMIS and SEVIRI channels), sea surface wind data (scatterometer), zenithal total delay data (ground GPS stations) through daily monitoring statistics time series and radio-occultation data (GPS satellite) through daily monitoring statistics time series.
+satellite observations : quality of geostationary and polar orbiting wind data (SATOB), geostationary and polar orbiting brightness temperature data (AMSU-A, HIRS, AMSU-B/MHS and MWHS2, ATMS, AIRS, IASI, CRIS, SSMI/S, GMI, AMSR2, MWRI and GEORAD channels), sea surface wind data (scatterometer), zenithal total delay data (ground GPS stations), radio-occultation data (GPS satellite) and radial speed data (LIDAR) through daily monitoring statistics time series.